Introduction to Algorithms Lesson Plan

 Resources

-For example, the following represents an example of pseudocode that could be used to send a text message to a friend.
+The following represents an example of pseudocode that could be used to send a text message to a friend.

 - Open up the text messaging app on my phone